Skip to main content

 As part of ongoing support to the Rosalie Village precinct, Council sponsored a series of First Friday events in late 2024.

-These monthly activations offered entertainment, exclusive deals, special menu items and more from village retailers to encourage visitors to enjoy the Rosalie Village precinct.
+Monthly activations featured entertainment, exclusive deals, and special menu items from village retailers.
+These encouraged visitors to enjoy Rosalie Village.
 Each event had a different theme to keep it fresh and inspire retailers and customers:

 • First Bloom in September